JetBrains/intellij-sdk-docs/basics/getting_started/update_plugins_format.md

 * Add the URL for the custom repository to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).

 ## Describing Your Plugins in an updatePlugins File
-Every custom plugin repository must have at least one `updatePlugins.xml` file to describe the latest compatible version for every hosted plugin.
+Every custom plugin repository must have at least one `updatePlugins.xml` file to describe the latest available version for every hosted plugin.
 The description in `updatePlugins.xml` is used by JetBrains IDEs to locate plugins by attributes such as id, IDE version, and plugin version.
 These attributes are displayed by JetBrains IDEs to help users select or upgrade plugins.
 The description also tells the JetBrains IDE where to download the plugin itself.